Besides being foolproof, it is by far the strongest & most durable air dry clay to DIY and work with. Do try this WhyNotDIY idea at home!

-Let’s start clarify that coloring can happen at one of these below 2 stages:
+Let’s start clarifying that coloring can happen at one of these below 2 stages:

 However, if your project is multi-color, then maybe you should consider opting for the after modeling option.

-It is worth noting, that with Acrylic painting, you can divide your clay after kneading to different portions, and add the color to each portion separately and mix/knead again.
+It is worth noting, that with Acrylic paint, you can divide your clay after kneading to different portions, add the color to each portion separately and mix/knead again.

 This process calls for coloring the clay after finishing the clay model.